 When you get hit by Ransomware, or any other virus,you have several options to proceed.

-If you are using Zinstall Backup, your are in luck, and the recovery process will be quite simple:
+If you are using Zinstall FullBack, your are in luck, and the recovery process will be quite simple:

-If you do not have Zinstall Backup, but do have some other backup that was not encrypted yet, you can also use it as the recovery source for the Rescue Kit.
+If you do not have Zinstall FullBack, but do have some other backup that was not encrypted yet, you can also use it as the recovery source for the Rescue Kit.

 Regardless of outcome, make sure to protect your computer from future attacks with a solid backup plan!